MenachemEitan/advanced-Studies-server/README.md

-to connect the app to different sql server run this line on your workbench: alter user  'yourUserName'@'localhost' identified with mysql_native_password by 'ypurpassword';
+to connect the app to different sql server run this line on your workbench:
+"alter user  'yourUserName'@'localhost' identified with mysql_native_password by 'ypurpassword'";